 Adherence to this code of etiquette will enable students to receive the most from their academic endeavors and should be seen as a regular and voluntary compact among faculty and students.
 Any infraction of this code, however, that is deemed to be materially or substantially disruptive of the learning environment is cause for removal of a student from a class or for student disciplinary proceedings.
 Any deviation from the expected student behavior, as posted in the Code of Conduct, will be handled according to the Behavior Policy.

-Method Schools follow a prescriptive method to individualize and personalize student learning based on student needs.
-Based on a Response to Intervention (“RTI”) model, students may be assigned and required to attend additional interventions where a teacher deems appropriate.
+Method Schools follows a prescriptive method to individuals and personalize student learning based on student needs.
+Based on a Multi-Tiered Support System (MTSS) model, students may be required to attend additional interventions where teacher deems appropriate.
 Additional interventions include, but are not limited to:

 If prescribed interventions do not result in adequate progress or change, the teacher will call a Student Success Team Meeting (“SST”).
-At this meeting, student, teacher, and parent meeting to discuss the challenges and obstacles the student's faces and come to an agreement of what interventions are still appropriate or if further interventions must be put in place.
+At this meeting, student, teacher, and parent meet to discuss the challenges and obstacles the student faces and come to an agreement of what interventions are appropriate or if further interventions must be put in place.

 When students don’t meet expectations, teachers may need to prescribe certain interventions as the teacher and/or staff deem appropriate.

 Once students have been identified as at-risk, the prescribed interventions can and should be lifted after a sustained amount of time, in which the student demonstrated success.
-While the teacher can keep a student on an at-risk status longer if appropriate, at-risk status carries a minimum duration of at least 4 weeks, even if students show immediate improvement.
+While the teacher can keep a student on an at-risk status longer if appropriate, at-risk status carries a minimum duration of at least a quarter, even if students show immediate improvement.

 If it is determined that a student has violated the Code of Conduct.
 Method School staff will adhere to the following procedures: